Silvmike/clusterize/README.md

 2. If session information is in the request, check the session manager for a matching version, so existing sessions will go to the original application for the request.

-3. If session information is in the request, but the corresponding application is no longer present, it will route to the latest version.
+3. If session information is in the request, but the corresponding application is no longer present, **it will route to the latest version**.